A Ray of Sunshine: Sun Kissed Farms

 Sun Kissed Farms, a cannabis collective located in the heart of Humboldt County, is seeking to change this approach, leading by example as both provider and steward to the medicinal community.
-Their farms, almost completely off the grid by utilizing hydro and solar power, are committed to providing only the finest medicine to their clients, dispensaries, and thereby, patients.
+Their farms, almost completely off the grid by utilizing hydro and solar power from leasing solar panels and installing them around the property, are committed to providing only the finest medicine to their clients, dispensaries, and thereby, patients.
 Their commitment to being above board, across the board, is hardly limited to energy consumption (or lack thereof).
 During Autumn and Winter months their facilities are equipped to collect and store rain water in tanks for preservation during or dry, drought ridden summer months, never drawing water from rivers, only utilizing spring water rarely, and when absolutely necessary.

 I sat down casually over coffee with the man who is the backbone of Sun Kissed Farms, Aaron Morales, and his two sweet, lovely, daughters to discuss, in particular, a CBD strain that their avidly perfecting known as ACDC.
 Sun Kissed discovered ACDC out of the Cannatonic strain of seeds.
 Sun Kissed didn’t invent the strain, but, due to it’s incredible ability to relieve pain with no adverse side effects, they seem to have taken it on as a major focal point for cultivation and perfecting, creating a product that’s entirely their own.